Emcrowz/QuizApplication/README.md

 }
 ```
 Note: System path was used so that file wouldn't appear inside bin/obj folders and be in more reachable location. __There is no valuable or sensitive data inside and can be used for development/testing purposes.__

+### Frontend doesn't fetch data
+This could be the issue regarding security sertificates for the backend.
+If backend is used with HTTPS (Secure) then port `7129` is used otherwise - for HTTP `5170`.
+Then all needs to be changed is the `RoutesAndPaths.ts` file found inside the `quizapplication.client\src\Constants` folder.
+Change port to according protocol used.

+### Score is submitted two times from one call
+After the quiz is over and finalized - POST request is sent two times instead of one so it creates a duplicated record inside db.

+*Known issue.
+Will be addressed and changed in the future commits/pull-requests.*

 ## Authors